georgedorn/wagtail-django-hcaptcha/README.rst

-Wagtail Simple Captcha
+Wagtail hCaptcha
 ======================

-Wagtail forms with a Captcha form field/widget integration app.
-Wagtail Simple Captcha provides an easy way to integrate the `django-simple-captcha <https://github.com/mbi/django-simple-captcha>`_ field when using the Wagtail formbuilder.
+Wagtail forms with a hCaptcha form field/widget integration app.
+Wagtail hCaptcha provides an easy way to integrate the `django-hCaptcha <https://github.com/AndrejZbin>`_ field when using the Wagtail formbuilder.

 This app is a modification of `wagtail-django-recaptcha <https://github.com/springload/wagtail-django-recaptcha>` by Springload.